HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

   - **I**nformation Disclosure
   - **D**enial of Service
   - **E**levation of Privileges
-  - One threat should be identified for each category.

-- **Threat Measurement:**
+- **Threat Measurement:** Each threat needs measurement or mitigation.
-  - For each identified threat, some form of measurement or mitigation must be designed.

 ## Risk Management
-- **Role in Threat Modeling:**
-  - Risk management should help evaluate what to do about the identified threats.
-  - Threat modeling informs and supports risk management decisions.
+- **Role:** Evaluate what to do about threats.
+Threat modeling supports risk management decisions.

 ## Evaluation: Have We Done a Good Job?
-- **Self-Reflection:**
-  - Would you recommend threat modeling to your colleagues?
-  - Do you feel that the effort was worth it?
+- **Self-Reflection:** Would you recommend threat modeling?
+Was the effort worth it?

 ### Questions/Ideas:
 - How does risk management relate to threat modeling?